miku/exploreio/Solutions.md

 A urgent request.

 Imagine you get a urgent request to analyze some image data.
 It's compressed.
-You need to find the distribution of the "red" values in an image and create report in form of a pretty table.
+You need to find the distribution of the "red" values in an image and create a report in form of a pretty table.

 This example is short, about 20 lines of code and uses readers and writers all over the place: